DSPIP Developer Documentation

 Key Generation

-Curve secp256k1 (SEC 2)
+Curve secp256k1 (SEC 2) - same as Bitcoin/Ethereum

 Private Key Size 256 bits (32 bytes)